Crescendenrum/Cres-s-File-Transporter/README.md

-# Koun's File Transporter 🚀
+# Koun's File Transporter
-### By Crescendenrum 💙

-**THANK YOU FOR INSTALLING!**

-🔹 Scans and organizes files automatically
-🔹 Custom rules for file sorting
-🔹 Supports scanning entire drives (⚠️ Warning: Can be slow!)

----
+## What does this do?
+It searches for a certain string in a folder and if found, it moves the files to another folder you want

 ## 🛠️ How to Use
 1. Add folders to scan.
 2. Define sorting rules (case-insensitive).
 3. Choose a destination folder.
-4. Click **Start Sorting** and let it handle the mess!
+4. Click **Start Sorting** and let it run

 > ⚠️ **Important:** If language/settings fail to load, delete `tasks.json`, and make an custom rule and save it, and put the `languages.json` in the same places as `tasks.json`
 -----------------